saussies/strandedaussies/README.md

 > The short list of repatriations she is now taking credit for includes “444 Australians on a private charter flight from India for which our High Commission provided extensive logistical support and advice, and obtained necessary approvals in complex circumstances”.
 >
 > This is despite DFAT clearly saying only last week that there were no charter flights available out of India, that it does not “endorse” the flights and even pointing out Lion Air’s safety record.
->
-> An Australian tourist helping to organise a bus to travel from the state of Goa to Mumbai 600km north said he was “hoping for some assistance from the AHC”, but the commission seems to have “not included the Consulate General in Mumbai in the loop” about the new flight.
->

 > The Morrison government’s efforts to help Australians stranded offshore have been embarrassed by a raft of other nations helping their citizens around the world — including Germany, which is conducting a €50 million program of repatriation; the United Kingdom, which has four flights to Goa this week alone; as well as Finland, Bulgaria and many others
 >
 > The government of Poland has coordinated use of national carrier LOT Polish Airlines for 388 flights to bring 55,000 people home from around the world.
 Poland have also permitted national of other European nations to board its planes and to collect their nationals once planes have landed in Europe.